A tutorial with all the details…

 Make sure your fold sits even with the quilt edge or you will have trouble turning the binding to the back.

-Pin the binding in place if you wish, then place the quilt under the foot of your machine and sew right from the folded edge, again using a ¼ inch seam allowance.
+Pin the binding in place if you wish, then place the quilt under the foot of your machine and sew right from the folded edge where the arrow is pointing, again using a ¼ inch seam allowance.

-When you have stitched all around your quilt remembering to leave a hand span of binding free at the end also.
+When you have stitched all around your quilt remembering to leave at least 8 inches of binding unsewn.
 You are now ready to make the final join.

-You need to shorten and trim one end straight, and so that it sits roughly in the middle of your unstitched section.
+You need to shorten and trim one end straight, and so that it ends a little past the middle of your unstitched section.
+Keep this trimmed section, we’ll use it to ‘measure’ the overlap.

 Cut off the excess from the overlapping end.
-The pink pin marks the cutting point.
+Place the trimmed pieces in your scrap basket if they are large enough.

-This is really the only fiddly part and this is why I ask you to leave the ends unstitched.
+This is really the only fiddly part and this is why I ask you to leave at least 8 inches unsewn between the start and end of attaching the binding.

 Carefully match the ends squarely and pin to hold them securely in place.